 How to fix it:

 Went a bit crazy laying down way too heavily pigmented paint mixture in a larger area (or sooner) than intended?
 Don't fret!
 Use the lifting technique described in the previous point using your rag to gently blot the area while it's still wet or use your clean, damp brush to do some scrubbing.

 You can also use the pulling/spreading technique in order to dissipate the concentrated pigment into a larger area.
-Of course, you don't want to spread that pigment into areas that are meant to be white or affect other colors you've already placed, so be careful!
+Of course, you don't want to spread that pigment into areas that are meant to be white or affect other colors you've already placed, so be careful.

 I've found, dissipating that stark line or edge into a gradient really helps remove that flatness that we've mistakenly created.
 Do what you can and leave it.
 Move on to work on other areas of your painting.

 Mistake #3: Bleeding colors (when you didn't plan for them)

 It's really essential for you to know the different effects that watercolors allow and when to use different techniques.
 I wouldn't recommend moving onto a complex piece if you haven't practiced simple exercises that will allow you to know your medium's characteristics.